-As mentioned above, under the regime on liability for defective products established in RLD 1/2007, the responsibility for the defective product is only borne by the "producer" (i.e.: (i) the manufacturer or the importer who introduces the product into the European Union; (ii) the apparent producer; and (iii) the supplier only under certain circumstance (see question 1.3)).
-Therefore, as the regulatory authority is not a producer, it will not be responsible under this regime.
+As mentioned above, under the regime on liability for defective products established in RLD 1/2007, the responsibility for the defective product is only borne by the "producer" (see question 1.3).
+As the regulatory authority is not a producer, it will not be responsible under this regime.

-However, it is possible to file a complaint against the regulatory authority that authorised the defective product.
+However, it is possible to file a complaint against the regulatory authority that authorised the defective product, based on the general regime on liability of the public administrations.
 This is possible when the damage is derived from facts or circumstances that could be prevented or avoided, according to the knowledge of science or techniques at the time it authorised or reviewed the authorisation of the product.
 Therefore, the state of scientific and technical knowledge works as a defence that may be used by the regulatory authority.

-As we will see in question 3.1, this regime differs from the responsibility regime applied to the producers in case of medicinal products, foods or foodstuffs.
+As we will see in question 3.1, this regime differs from the responsibility regime applied to "producers" in case of medicinal products, foods or foodstuffs.
 Under the latter regime, the person liable shall not be able to invoke the state of scientific and technical knowledge defence, as it is expressly excluded under RLD 1/2007.
 However, the exoneration cause was introduced into the Law on Administrative Procedure in order to exonerate the public administration (regulatory authority) from responsibility, when the damage is derived from facts or circumstances that could not be prevented or avoided, according to the knowledge of science or techniques at the time it authorised or reviewed the authorisation of the product.

-Therefore, when claiming damages against the regulatory authority, it is important to prove that based on the state of scientific knowledge, the authority did not act according to the scientific data and evidence available at that moment.
+Therefore, when claiming damages against the regulatory authority, it is important to prove that based on the state of scientific knowledge the authority did not act according to the scientific data and evidence available at that moment.

-On 17 May 2017, the National High Court (AN) issued two resolutions resolving a case of liability for damages caused by the administration of two vaccines, which were addressed against the Ministry of Health, Social Services and Equality (MOH) and against the pharmaceutical companies that had marketed the products.
+On 17 May 2017, the National High Court ("AN") issued two resolutions resolving a case of liability for damages caused by the administration of two vaccines, which were addressed against the Ministry of Health, Social Services and Equality ("MOH") and against the pharmaceutical companies that had marketed the products.